aws/neptune-export/docs/export-rdf.md

                     error

                 This option may occur a maximum of 1 times

+            --named-graph <namedGraphURI>
+                Limit scope of export to a single named graph (optional).
+                Can only be used with `--rdf-export-scope graph`.

+                This option may occur a maximum of 1 times

             --nlb-endpoint <networkLoadBalancerEndpoint>
                 Network load balancer endpoint (optional: use only if connecting to